Quest for Camelot: Plot

 The next day, after only finding Excalibur's belt in a giant footprint, Kayley's frustrated ranting unintentionally distracts Garrett from hearing Ayden's warning, causing him to get injured by Ruber's men.
 Kayley saves him by using the sentient trees to trap Ruber and his men.
 She escorts Garrett to a remote cave where she uses a healing plant to heal his wounds.
 They reconcile and profess their love for each other.
 Discovering the scabbard, the group enter a giant cave where a rock-like ogre holds Excalibur, using it as a toothpick.
 They recover Excalibur and manage to evade Ruber.

 After reaching the end of the forest, Garrett gives Excalibur to Kayley and returns to the forest, claiming he does not belong in Camelot.
 However, Ruber captures Kayley and takes Excalibur.
 He melds it to his right arm with his potion before imprisoning Kayley in the wagon with Juliana.
 Devon and Cornwall witness this and inform Garrett, who decides to go and rescue Kayley.
 By collaborating for the first time, Devon and Cornwall are able to fly and breathe fire, and they fly Garrett to Camelot.
 Meanwhile, Bladebeak reconciles with his constantly henpecking hen and frees Kayley from her ropes.
 She warns the guards of Ruber's trap, exposing him and his steel men.
 Garrett, Devon and Cornwall arrive shortly to assist.

-While Devon and Cornwall save Ayden by breathing fire at the griffin, Kayley and Garrett find Ruber attempting to kill Arthur inside the castle.
-They intervene and trick Ruber into returning Excalibur back into its stone.
-Ruber is vaporized by the stone's magic, which reverts his henchmen, Bladebeak, and Excalibur to their original forms, heals Arthur, and temporarily separates Devon and Cornwall, who decide to be reunited.
-Later, with Excalibur returned to Arthur, Kayley and Garrett become knights of the Round Table and they ride off into the distance on their horse.
+While Devon and Cornwall save Ayden by breathing fire at the griffin, Kayley and Garrett discover Ruber attempting to kill Arthur inside the castle.
+They intervene and trick Ruber into returning Excalibur to the stone.
+Ruber is vaporized by the stone's magic, which reverts his henchmen, including Bladebeak, back to normal, restores Excalibur to its original state, heals Arthur, and temporarily separates Devon and Cornwall, who decide to reunite.
+Later, with Excalibur returned to Arthur, Kayley and Garrett are made knights of the Round Table and ride off into the distance together on horseback.